 In the civil society statement, GAAV presented recommendations for the Post-2015 Development Agenda of the Geneva Declaration, which included supporting a people-centered approach on peace, governance and justice.

-The statement also incorporated recommendations regarding accountability of institutions and national governments, the recognition of youth as high risk victims and perpetrators of armed violence and the call for increased engagement of youth in the planning and implementing processes.
-In all, the statement aims at addressing the root causes of armed violence in the region of Sub-Saharan Africa.
+The statement also incorporated recommendations regarding accountability of institutions and national governments, the recognition of youth as high-risk victims and perpetrators of armed violence and the call for increased engagement of youth in the planning and implementing process.
+In all, the statement aims at addressing the root causes of armed violence in Sub-Saharan Africa.

-The objectives of the Geneva Declaration Regional Review Conferences, which were held in five different areas of the world in 2014, are to review the implementation processes of the Geneva Declaration in the various regions, to enhance cooperation of the signatory states of the Geneva Declaration, and to gather support from the wide range of actors involved.
-All of these objectives feed into the main goal, which is the creation of the development framework for 2015 which is in accordance with the Millennium Development Goals.
+The objectives of the Geneva Declaration Regional Review Conferences, which were held in five different areas of the world in 2014, were to review the implementation processes of the Geneva Declaration in the various regions, to enhance cooperation of the signatory states of the Geneva Declaration and to gather support from the wide range of actors involved.
+All of these objectives feed into the main goal, which is the creation of the development framework for 2015, in accordance with the Millennium Development Goals.